thost96/home-assistant.io/source/_integrations/zwave_js.markdown

 During onboarding of your controller, the region of your Home Assistant is used to determine the region in the Z-Wave JS add-on.
 If needed, you can change this radio frequency region for your controller.
 However, the region of the device cannot be changed.
 It only works in the frequency region it was specified for.

+### Prerequisites

+- Administrator rights in Home Assistant
+- All your Z-Wave devices must be specified for that region

 ### To change the radio frequency region of your Z-Wave controller

 1. Go to {% my supervisor_addon addon="core_zwave_js" title="**Settings** > **Add-ons** > **Z-Wave JS**" %}.